-Outcomes for Disadvantaged Pupils: R 50% W 50% M 50% Combined 50% In line with strategy target.
+Outcomes for Disadvantaged Pupils: R 50% W 50% M 50% Combined 50%

 There was 1 disadvantaged child in Year 1 when the PSC was carried out.
-This pupil met the expected standard in phonics, which indicates that the strategy target was met.
+This pupil did meet the expected standard in phonics.

 There was 1 disadvantaged child in Year 2.
 They did not meet the expected standard in R, W, M.